 Coro Pittsburgh is particularly interested in candidates who have a long-term interest in remaining engaged in the Pittsburgh region.

-All applicants selected into the Pittsburgh program receive a full tuition scholarship and a monthly living stipend of $1,300.
+All applicants selected into the Pittsburgh program receive a full tuition scholarship (to the Coro Fellowship) and a monthly living stipend of $1,300.

 Fellows Class of 2017-2018